bazel-contrib/SIG-rules-authors/go-tutorial.md

 - bazel-testlogs

 Binaries from the project are placed under the bazel-bin folder.
-Inside that folder, we have another folder with the name go-code-tutorial\_, and that folder name is created from the name of the binary that is created.
+Inside that folder, we have another folder with the name go-code-tutorial&#95;, and that folder name is created from the name of the binary that is created.
 A Bazel project can contain multiple binaries, so we have to have that form of naming syntax.
-Inside the go-code-tutorial\_ folder we have the binary go-code-tutorial\_.
+Inside the go-code-tutorial&#95; folder we have the binary go-code-tutorial&#95;.

 ### Where Gazelle defines the dependencies